 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At Dean College this rate is 62%, which is a bit lower than the national average of 68%.
+The freshmen retention rate of 75% tells us that most first-year, full-time students like Dean College enough to come back for another year.
+This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|